ska-telescope/ska-ser-jira-checks/README.md

 while that are still unmerged MRs.

-While waiting for the MR to merge, move the issue back to "In Progress" or "Reviewing" or "Blocked".
+While waiting for the MR to merge, move the issue back to "In Progress" / "Reviewing" / "Merge Request" / "Blocked".
 If the MR doesn't need to merge, close it.

 ### Test that there are not too many READY FOR ACCEPTANCE issues